csc510-team5/ClassMateBot/docs/Resource/showAllResource.md

 # Code Description
 ## Functions
 showAllResource(ctx): <br>
-This function takes as arguments the context in which the command was called and will return the list of resources
+This function takes as arguments the context in which the command was called and will return the list of resources.

 # How to run it?
 (Small Example)
 You are in the server that has the Classmate Bot active and online.
 You go to the channel and enter the command
   $showAllResource(self, ctx):
 ```
-$showAllResource(self, ctx):
+$showAllResource
 ```
-Successful execution of this command will return the list of resources
+Successful execution of this command will return the list of resources.

 <img src="https://github.com/csc510-team5/ClassMateBot/blob/main/data/media/show-resource.png?raw=true" width="500">